-The manually added compound can be linked to the corresponding part of the document.
+Manually added compounds can be linked to the corresponding part of the document.
 After a right click on any structure, you can select Add reference to document... function to specify the corresponding part of the document.
-After starting reverse linking document view enters reverse linking mode and any part of the document can be selected.
-After selecting the corresponding part of the document and clicking on OK the selected part of the text will be marked as a chemical entity and linked to the manually added compound.
-If Add to local dictionary check box selected, the selected text and the linked compound are added to ChemCurator dictionary and will be recognized the next time during annotation.
+After starting this action, document view enters reverse linking mode and any part of the document can be selected.
+After selecting the corresponding part of the document and clicking on OK, the selected part of the text will be marked as a chemical entity and linked to the manually added compound.
+If Add to local dictionary check box is also checked, the selected text and the linked compound are added to ChemCurator dictionary and will be recognized next time during annotations.

-Import compounds wizard can add compounds file with molecule properties to the selected project as a new Compounds List and automatically associate the important compounds to the first occurrence in the document.
+Import compounds wizard can add a compounds file with molecule properties to the selected project as a new Compounds List and automatically associates the imported compounds to their first occurrences in the document.

-The accuracy of structure recognization is not 100% so annotated documents always contain some unrecognized or misrecognized structures.
+The accuracy of structure recognization is not 100%, so annotated documents almost always contain some unrecognized structures or not perfectly recognized structures.

-Text and image based misrecognized structures can be fixed by selecting the problematic structure in the document view, simply double clicking on it on the selection view or right-clicking on it and choosing the edit option.
+Text-based and image-based structures that are not recognized correctly can be fixed by selecting the problematic structure in the document view, simply double clicking on it on the selection view or right-clicking on it and choosing the edit option.

 Unrecognized structures can be annotated by the Fix annotation menu item.

-Clicking on this button the document view enters reverse linking mode and any part of the document can be selected.
+By clicking on this button, the document view enters reverse linking mode and any part of the document can be selected.

 Any unwanted annotation can be removed by selecting the problematic structure in the document view, and right-clicking on it in the selection view and choosing the Remove option.

-ChemCurator offers multiple options for project sharing and export of the annotated data in various formats.
+ChemCurator offers multiple options for project sharing and exporting the annotated data in various formats.

 After successful sharing, a new indicator icon appears next to the project, and you are able to upload your modifications or download the newer version of the project.

-The zipped project can be imported in a similar way by File>Import Project from ZIP... function.
+The zipped project can be imported in a similar way using File>Import Project from ZIP... function.

 All projects are available in project directories.
 The default location of the projects is the C:\Users\<user name>\Documents\ChemCurator directory.
-The name of the project directory is the project name.
-Every project contains a project file (an xml with some metainformation), a document html with the connected resources and the extracted chemical information in sdf (compound lists) and mrv (Markush structures) formats.
+The name of the project directory always equals to the project name.
+Every project contains a project file (an XML with some meta data), the annotated document in an HTML file, and (optionally) the associated resources and the extracted chemical information stored in SDF (compound lists) and MRV (Markush structures) formats.